ObsidianLabs/Black-IDE/README.md

 ### Block Explorer

-When instance is up and running, click *Explorer* tag on the top-right corner to switch to block explorer.
+When Ethereum node is up and running, click *Explorer* tag on the top-right corner to switch to Block Explorer.
 Block Explorer provides tool to query information at a given address that usually includes token information and transaction history.

 Click the arrow next to *Explorer* tag, and select the address you would like to query from the drop-down list.
 You should now see the information being pulled up on the screen.
 Meanwhile, you may also manually key in an address to view its corresponding information.
-Ethereum Studio currently cannot display transaction history on local Ethereum instance.
+Ethereum Studio currently cannot display transaction history on local Ethereum node.
 Switching to testnet or mainnet to display transaction history at the address.

 <p align="center">
   <img src="./screenshots/explorer.png" width="720px">